Jill Biden heads to Romania and Slovakia to show support for NATO and Ukraine

 On Sunday, she will head to the Slovakian border town of Vysne Nemecke, to visit one of the many crossings where more than 5 million Ukrainian refugees, mostly women and children, have streamed across the border to escape Russian tanks and missiles.

-More than 800,000 refugees have settled in Romania, according to the United Nations.
-Slovakia is hosting nearly 400,000 displaced Ukrainians.
+More than 800,000 refugees have flowed into Romania, according to the United Nations.
+Slovakia has processed nearly 400,000 displaced Ukrainians.

 The trip is Biden's second solo visit to another country as first lady.
 In 2021, she led the U.S. delegation to the Tokyo Olympics.